jchristn/Caching/README.md

 # Simple FIFO and LRU Cache

-The Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and a LRU (least-recently-used) cache.
+The Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and two LRU (least-recently-used) caches, one based on a List and the second based on a BTree (CSharpTest.Net.Collections).
 It is written in C# and is designed to be thread-safe.

 Two projects are included in the solution:

 - Caching: the FIFO cache class
 - CachingTest: a simple test client

-The underlying implementation is:
+The underlying implementations are:
 ```
-// For FIFO
+// Small FIFO Cache
 List<Tuple<string, object, DateTime>>             // key, data, added

-// For LRU
+// Small LRU Cache
 List<Tuple<string, object, DateTime, DateTime>>   // key, data, added, last_used

+// Larger LRU Cache
+BPlusTree<string, Tuple<object, DateTime, DateTime>>   // key, <data, added, last_used>
 ```

 ## Usage